 How big should hashtags be?

-This depends on how many likes you get on your pictures if you have around 100 likes per picture you should use hashtags with 100k to 200k max in competition, competition is the number of uses each and every hashtag, now if you get around 300 to 600 likes per post you can use hashtags from 100K to 1 million in competition.
-So first you will rank on the smaller ones they will push you off to the medium ones and the medium ones will push you up to the high competition once the 1 million once which is the perfect strategy.
+This depends on how many likes you get on your pictures.
+If you have around 100 likes per picture you should use hashtags with 100k to a 200k max in competition.
+Competition is the number of uses of each and every hashtag.
+Now if you get around 300 to 600 likes per post, you can use hashtags from 100K to 1 million in competition.
+So first you will rank on the smaller ones.
+They will push you off to the medium ones and the medium ones will push you up to the high competition.

 Let’s summarize this part, use 25 to 27 hashtags put three in the caption rest in the comments, and use a variety of hashtags with different competition depending on the likes you get per post.
 Remember every hashtag that you add gives you the opportunity to draw more engaged users into your content.